Are you ready to film great, viral video Podcasts for your audience?

-The techniques I teach, I use daily as a professional documentary film director and online business owner.
+The techniques I teach, I use daily as a professional documentary film director and author.

-In my courses, you'll get insights, strategies and tactics that I've developed over 20+ years while making films for the world's top broadcasters (BBC, PBS, ARTE etc), and concurrently over the past 3 years as an 'edupreneur'.
+In my courses, you'll get insights, strategies and working methods that I've developed over 20+ years while making films for the world's top broadcasters (BBC, PBS, ARTE etc).

 My teaching style is to guide you through the processes that matter - explaining why they matter - in a personal, 'fireside' fashion.